Using Telehealth Services During COVID-19

 “I called her the day after she got home and I said, ‘how are you doing?’
 And she was very grateful to be able to have the video visit and to have that coordination of care, especially during this time where patients don’t know where to turn,” Dr. Kenkare said.

 How do I sign up for a video call?

-Patients can use a smartphone or tablet to activate a MyChart account and download the MyChart app.
+Patients can use a smartphone or tablet to activate a MyChart account and download the MyChart app, as well as the VidyoConnect app.
 MyChart is a portal that gives patients access to their medical records, test results, medications and other health information.

 To sign up, head to the MyChart website and click the “Sign Up Now” button.
 Next, select “Request Access Code” to complete the enrollment process.
 A third party called Experian will need to validate your identity.

 Learn more about using MyChart in these videos: